Actor Heterogeneity and Explained Variance in Network Models -- A Scalable Approach through Variational Approximations: Bayesian Inference, Model Selection Goodness-of-Fit

-Generally, Bayesian inference is carried out by investigating the posterior distributions of respective model parameters.
-While this applies as well to Bayesian network modelling, the particular focus here in the context of model selection is on the marginal posteriors of variances associated with the nodal random effects (i.e.~$\sigma_\gamma^2$ in the undirected and $\sigma_{\delta}^2,\sigma^2_{\phi}$ in the directed cases, respectively).
-These allow to quantify the unexplained variability, i.e.~the heterogeneity that cannot be explained by the network statistics $s(y)$.
-In particular, in the presence of node and/or edge-specific covariates $x$ as in model \eqref{eq:ergm2}, the differences in the respective posteriors in models fitted with and and without covariates (i.e.~$s(y,x)$ vs $s(y)$) exhibit how much variability can be explained by including $x$.
-This is a new graphical measure for quantifying the extend of nodal heterogeneity in competing network models in the presence of covariates that has not been used before.
+The marginal posteriors of variances associated with the nodal random effects (i.e.~$\sigma_\gamma^2$ in the undirected cases and $\sigma_{\delta}^2,\sigma^2_{\phi}$ in the directed cases, respectively) allow us to quantify the unexplained variability, i.e.,~the heterogeneity that cannot be explained by the network statistics $s(y)$.
+This becomes particularly interesting in the presence of node and/or edge-specific covariates $x$, as in model \eqref{eq:ergm2}.
+We may then investigate the influence of including the covariates on the heterogeneity of the nodes.
+We propose to do this by regarding the differences in the respective posteriors in models fitted with and without covariates (i.e.,~$s(y,x)$ vs $s(y)$).
+This exhibits how much variability can be explained (or vice versa is induced) by including $x$ and defines a novel (graphical) measure to quantify the extent of nodal heterogeneity in competing network models in the presence of covariates that has not been used before.
+To be specific, we define the \textit{posterior explained variance} as follows. \begin{definition}[Posterior explained variance] Let $\bullet\in\lbrace \gamma,\delta,\phi\rbrace$ and $\mathcal{M}_1^\ast$, $\mathcal{M}_2^\ast$ be two models with nodal random effects and the same network statistics but without and with exogenous covariates $x$, respectively.
+Let $p_{\sigma_{\bullet,\mathcal{M}_1^\ast}^2\mid y}$, $p_{\sigma_{\bullet,\mathcal{M}_2^\ast}^2\mid y}$ be the respective marginal posteriors.
+Then, we define the \textit{posterior explained variance as}

+where $q_{\sigma_{\bullet,\mathcal{M}_1^\ast}^2}$, $q_{\sigma_{\bullet,\mathcal{M}_2^\ast}^2}$ are the respective marginal variational densities. \end{definition} The applicability of the posterior explained variance is investigated empirically in Supplement F.4, where we demonstrate the ability to reduce heterogeneity when the model contains nodal covariates.
+We also exemplify this in Section~\ref{subsec:weapons}.
+However, when covariates are edge-specific, a reduction of the heterogeneity is not guaranteed, as we will see in Section~\ref{sec:parliament}.